-- 1. Applications for development or redevelopment within this district may be approved through Administrative Review or through Site Plan Review as set forth below.
-The purpose of Administrative Review is to streamline the approval process where possible. - 2.
-Administrative Review.
-The Code Enforcement Officer is authorized to issue a zoning permit for proposed development that meets the requirements of this section and does not require Site Plan Review. - 3.
-The Planning Board will coordinate Site Plan Review with any other code review requirements with emergency responders, highway or other agency officials as deemed necessary by the Code Enforcement Officer. - 4.
-The Code Enforcement Officer will forward to the Planning Board all applications for development projects that require Site Plan Review. - 5.
-Prior to submitting a formal application under this section, the applicant is strongly encouraged to request a pre-application meeting with the Code Enforcement Officer and/ or the Planning Board, at which point there should be a discussion of the design principles of the District, the proposed architectural design and the engineering considerations of the site and the adjacent neighborhood. - 6.
-No site preparation or construction is permitted until either or the Planning Board has approved the site plan (if required) and the Code Enforcement Officer has issued a zoning permit and until permits have been issued by all governmental agencies involved. - 7.
-The purpose, principles and standards of this section are intended to guide the Planning Board in its review of projects within the CH District. - 8.
-In reviewing any proposed modification of a guideline, the Planning Board will consider whether granting the modification will be consistent with the purpose of this section. - 9.
-Applications for development within the CH District must include a master landscape plan for the site, identifying the quantity, location, size, and types of existing vegetation and identifying that which is to be retained, proposed plantings, details, and the planting methods.
+- 1. Applications for development or redevelopment within this district require Site Plan Review as set forth below. - 2.
+The Planning Board will coordinate Site Plan Review with any other code review requirements with emergency responders, highway or other agency officials as deemed necessary by the Code Enforcement Officer. - 3.
+The Code Enforcement Officer will forward to the Planning Board all applications for development projects that require Site Plan Review. - 4.
+Prior to submitting a formal application under this section, the applicant is strongly encouraged to request a pre-application meeting with the Code Enforcement Officer and/ or the Planning Board, at which point there should be a discussion of the design principles of the District, the proposed architectural design and the engineering considerations of the site and the adjacent neighborhood. - 5.
+No site preparation or construction is permitted until either or the Planning Board has approved the site plan (if required) and the Code Enforcement Officer has issued a zoning permit and until permits have been issued by all governmental agencies involved. - 6.
+The purpose, principles and standards of this section are intended to guide the Planning Board in its review of projects within the CH District. - 7.
+In reviewing any proposed modification of a guideline, the Planning Board will consider whether granting the modification will be consistent with the purpose of this section. - 8.
+Applications for development within the CH District must include a master landscape plan for the site, identifying the quantity, location, size, and types of existing vegetation and identifying that which is to be retained, proposed plantings, details, and the planting methods. - No demolition or substantial exterior alteration resulting in a significant change in structure of building is allowed without Site Plan Approval.